dev5c32373043/nestjs-pulsar/README.md

 > **Warning**
 >
-> Producer, consumer or reader name (2nd param) is mandatory.
+> Producer, consumer, reader name (2nd param) is mandatory.
 Please note that you shouldn't have multiple producers, consumers or readers with the same name, otherwise they will get overridden.

 The `forFeature()` method third param supports all the configuration properties exposed by the following Pulsar `Client` factory methods: